Advancing Proactive Digital Integrated Care

 ProACT (Integrated Technology Systems for ProACTive Patient Centred Care) is an EU-funded Horizon 2020 project in PHC-25-2015.
 ProACT targets Europe’s 50 million multimorbid patients to proactively self-manage and offset the EU’s annual €700 billion cost of chronic disease management.
 ProACT aims to develop and evaluate an ecosystem to integrate a wide variety of new and existing technologies to improve and advance home-based integrated care for older adults with multimorbidity, including associated co-morbidities.

 Trial sites in Ireland and Belgium will use Living Lab facilities to ensure co-design of ProACT technologies, and implement proof of concept trials involving national health services, 120 patients and their formal and informal care networks.
-Clinical status information, therapies and activity tools will be deployed for the conditions of: chronic heart failure (CHF), diabetes and chronic obstructive pulmonary disease (COPD).
-Tools to support mild cognitive impairment and detect early onset dementia are included.
+Clinical status information, therapies and activity tools will be deployed for the conditions: chronic heart failure (CHF), coronary heart disease (CHD), diabetes and chronic obstructive pulmonary disease (COPD).
+Tools to support mild cognitive impairment and detect early stage dementia will also be explored.
 Commercial potential will be validated during the project supported by a European feasibility study in Italy to assess the cultural and political determinants for adoption and scalability of the ecosystem.